-Many of the 2000s “scene” bands that defined MySpace-era emo and pop-punk are still active today, with acts like All Time Low and Motionless In White never stopping, while others such as Boys Like Girls and Jet have reunited to ride a wave of 2000s nostalgia.
+Many of the 2000s “scene” bands that defined MySpace-era emo and pop-punk are still active today, with acts like All Time Low and Motionless In White never stopping, while others such as Boys Like Girls and Jet have reunited to ride a fresh wave of 2000s nostalgia.

-What Was the Scene?
+What was the scene?

-The Reunions
+The reunions

 What does “scene” mean in music?